sybdata/blog/_posts/2019-07-05-Ceph - turns-out-to-be-a-giant-PITA(Pain in the ass).md

     usage:   3.01GiB used, 147GiB / 150GiB avail
     pgs:     251 active+clean
 ```
+This state diagram shows the possible state transitions for the MDS/rank.
+The legend is as follows:
+Color

+   * Green: MDS is active.
+   * Orange: MDS is in transient state trying to become active.
+   * Red: MDS is indicating a state that causes the rank to be marked failed.
+   * Purple: MDS and rank is stopping.
+   * Red: MDS is indicating a state that causes the rank to be marked damaged.

+Shape

+   * Circle: an MDS holds this state.
+   * Hexagon: no MDS holds this state (it is applied to the rank).

+Lines

+   * A double-lined shape indicates the rank is “in”.

 {% include figure image_path="https://sybdata.de/sphinx/_images/mds-state-diagram.svg" alt="this is a placeholder image" caption="" %}